HVF/franchise/README.md

 - Compare queries side by side
     - With our [unique notebook layout engine](https://github.com/antimatter15/breadloaf), you can drag and drop cells on the same line to compare views.

-# Running Locally
+# Running Locally (Development Mode)
 There's an online version of franchise [right here](https://franchise.cloud).
+There are also instructions for building franchise to static files [here](https://github.com/HVF/franchise/blob/master/DEPLOYING_LOCALLY.md).

-Otherwise, here's how to build this project:
+Otherwise, here's how to run franchise in development mode:

 0. **If you don't have `npm` or `yarn`, install** [yarn](https://yarnpkg.com/en/docs/install).